Relive the 90s Fashion Decade With These 85 Iconic Trends

 Coogi 90s fashion style - 1990s knitwear, nineties knitwear style coogi, 90 fashion decade

-The Notorious B.I.G. – sporting Coogi, an Aussie brand known for unique, vibrant knits, Bill Cosby in Donatella Versace; Snoop Dogg in Moschino.
+The Notorious B.I.G. is sporting Coogi, an Aussie brand known for unique, vibrant knits, Bill Cosby in Donatella Versace, and Snoop Dogg in Moschino.

-It was in the 90s when rappers started endorsing fashion designers in their songs.
+It was in the 90s when rappers started endorsing designer brands in their songs.

-Notorious B.I.G. mentioned Coogi in his lyrics and the fans went wild – see “One More Chance – Stay with Me (Remix)” launched in the summer of 1995.
+Notorious B.I.G. mentioned Coogi in his lyrics, and the fans went wild.
+See “One More Chance – Stay with Me (Remix),” which launched in the summer of 1995.

 Backward Caps 90s fashion - 1990s basketball caps, nineties caps, 90 fashion decade